InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 You will have to monitor your thinking while you're testing to make sure you're not doing any of this:

 * You are ripping yourself off every time you answer a question by pattern:
-  * If you say "I remember that the question that started this way should have the answer that started that way".
+  * If you say "I remember that the question that started this way should have the answer that started that way", then you are robbing yourself of a valuable learning opportunity.
   * Always only ever answer the question after you understand the full context of the question.
 * _Never guess_ on the practice exams.
 You win _nothing_ by guessing the right answer on a practice exam.
-You actually rip yourself off and cause yourself to lose one valuable practice exam question every time you guess.
+You actually short-changing yourself and causing yourself to lose one valuable practice exam question every time you guess.
 * If you're not sure of the answer you can flag the question.
 You then will have to be sure to review your flagged questions when you're doing your review process.

 You can guess on the official exam and you'll lose nothing there because you can't get a list of your failed questions and review them on the official exam.